Logo

 2. Risk Assessment

-• Regulatory Shifts — Track policy moves from Beijing and Hong Kong to anticipate changes.
+• Regulatory Shifts — Monitor policy updates across both Beijing and Hong Kong to anticipate potential effects on access and trading.

-• Project Durability — Weigh enterprise partnerships, revenue models, and development cadence.
+• Project Durability — Evaluate enterprise partnerships, revenue models, and development cadence rather than relying only on token momentum.

-• Volatility — Use dollar-cost averaging and position sizing to manage drawdowns.
+• Volatility — Use strategies such as dollar-cost averaging and position sizing to reduce the impact of drawdowns.

 3. Portfolio Construction

-A diversified allocation can balance opportunity and risk across infrastructure, applications, and emerging names.
+Diversification can help balance opportunity and downside across infrastructure, application layers, and emerging experiments.

 • Infrastructure (40%): Layer-1 or base layers such as Conflux and Nervos Network for core throughput.